arajodeveloper/web-accessibility-note/web-accessibility-guideline.md

 * ```tabindex=-1```

-  The element is not in the tab order but it is programmatically focusable
+  The element is not in the tab order but it is programmatically focusable.

 * ```tabindex=1+```

-  The element is on top of the tab order
+  The element is on top of the tab order.

 ```tabindex``` example